code-423n4/2024-03-taiko/README.md

 A built-in cross-layer communication mechanism is also included in the core protocol code to facilitate communication across multiple Taiko L2s and/or L3s.
 We call it multi-hop bridging.
 You can learn about the basic design [here](packages/protocol/docs/multihop_bridging_deployment.md).

+## Whitepapers

+- Whitepaper Update Notice: The current version of the Taiko [whitepaper](packages/protocol/docs/taiko-whitepaper.pdf)  outlines the fundamental principles of our Base rollup design.
+Please note, however, that this document has not been updated recently, and as such, some of the details may not accurately reflect the latest developments in our project.
+While the whitepaper does provide a valuable overview of Taiko's core concepts, it does not include information on our Contestable Rollup features, which are a significant part of our evolving architecture.

+- Tokenomics Whitepaper Overview: For a straightforward explanation of how the Taiko token integrates within our protocol, refer to our [tokenomics whitepaper](packages/protocol/docs/tokenomics-whitepaper.pdf).
+This document succinctly details the use of Taiko tokens as bonding mechanisms within the Taiko ecosystem, offering insight into our tokenomic strategy.

 ## Links